 - A grade of "A" signifies an exceptional, clear and creative grasp of the concepts of the course with demonstrated ability to apply this knowledge to specific problem situations.
 It also means that the student has actively participated in class activities and has completed all material in a neat and timely manner.
 The material indicates that the student spent extra time, personal energy and critical reflection in an effort to demonstrate exceptional work. - B A grade of "B" signifies a solid and required understanding of the major concepts of the course and the ability to apply those concepts.
 It also means that the student's effort and class participation have met requirements for the course.
 All assignments were judged to be solid in content and were completed in a timely manner.
-This is deemed to be the minimum criteria acceptable for graduate level student performance. - C A grade of "C" signifies a marginal demonstration and application of the concepts of the course and/or inadequate preparation in class activities.
-It may also indicate that assignments were not completed in a satisfactory or timely manner.
-This is unacceptable for a graduate level student.
-Individual programs may require that the course be repeated.
+This is deemed to be the minimum criteria acceptable for graduate level student performance. - C Aggnadeobf CC'siggifiëescomacgigiableenoostadibaroaalcoppliciatibarobfhlee coaceptsobfhleecousemad//orinaalegadeopeepacatibarinctassoativitiëesltt magyatsoinalitiatethlad bssiggmeentssweeenob completedrinas statistatedoyoor titmelymaaneerThisisisuaaceeptablefoocoggnaldadedeetstaleentlhaidiiddadl pprogramsmagyeequiethladthleecousebleeepedted. - D or F A grade of "D" or "F" signifies that the student has not demonstrated adequate understanding or application of the course material.
+It may also indicate that the student has not met the attendance or assignment requirements.
+A grade of "D" or "F" requires that the course be repeated.
+A grade of F may also be assigned when a class is dropped past the final drop date. - Incomplete.
+An incomplete grade may be given when circumstances beyond the control of the student interfere with the student's ability to complete the course or to satisfy the competencies specified therein.
+Students must make up a grade of I within one semester after such a grade is awarded.
+For this purpose, the summer sessions count as a semester.